 Description

 The days are free of charge (cocktail, lunch and breaks included), but you’ll have to finance the missions yourself.
 We have to limit the number of registrations for the days for financial reasons.
-Here’s the registration link: https://framaforms.org/velvet-days-registration-1699884814
+The registration is closed.

 These days are organized within the GDR GPL and the GT YODA (which I co-chair with Simon Bliudze and Rabéa Ameur-Boulifa).
-The IMT and the ANR SeMaFoR project (Thomas Ledoux) also help me finance these days.
+The ANR project SeMaFoR (led by Thomas Ledoux) also helps me finance these days.

 The VELVET days will be held at IMT Atlantique, 4 rue Alfred Kastler, 44307 Nantes